sebsto/aws-developers-podcast/toucan/contents/episodes/150/index.md

 ---
-title:  "Integrate Panda with AWS services"
+title:  "Integrate Pandas with AWS services"
 description: "In this episode, we explore the AWS SDK for Pandas, an open-source library that simplifies integration between Pandas and AWS services.
 We discuss the importance of Pandas in data processing, the challenges faced by users, and real-world use cases.
 We also highlight the community contributing to the library's improvement and the various ways it can be deployed.
 This conversation delves into the integration of the Pandas library with other tools, data distribution via Ray and Modin, and the use of the library with DynamoDB.
 We also discuss the benefits and responsibilities of an open-source project, the importance of automation in managing contributions, and lessons learned about scalability."
 guests:
   - name: "Abdel Jaidi"